 Especially if the home has sentimental value to you (you’ve lived in the house for a significant amount of time, have made custom renovations to the home, etc.), it can be easy to think emotionally instead of objectively when deciding how much to charge for rent.

-Remember that your goal is to keep a tenant long-term in your house.
-A long-term tenant is as valuable an asset to you as the house they live in.
-It costs more money when short-term tenants fill your properties and vacate after 12 months
+Remember that your goal is to keep a resident long-term in your house.
+A long-term resident is as valuable an asset to you as the house they live in.
+It costs more money when short-term residents fill your properties and vacate after 12 months

 If you want to learn more about setting expectations when pricing a rental, we suggest you read this article.>>